Shola-Ayeotan/BudChat/README.md

 Welcome to **FaithBot**, an interactive AI assistant designed to help people grow in their relationship with God.

-THis was built using OpenAI's GPT-3.5 and Streamlit.
+It was built using OpenAI's GPT-3.5 and Streamlit.

 ## Features